 A new survey suggests that consumers are eager to get their hands on the next-generation “iPhone 6,” rumored to have a larger screen than prior versions of the signature Apple product.

-expected to introduce the updated device later this year, with speculation running from a single “phablet” device to the launch of more than one new model at the same time -- similar to
+company is expected to introduce the updated device later this year, with speculation running from a single “phablet” device to the launch of more than one new model at the same time --

 The next iPhone would likely include a faster processor and updated iOS system as well.

 According to the survey of 4,109 North American residents interviewed in March by 451 Research, 14% said they were “very likely” to buy and iPhone 6 and 26% are “somewhat likely.”
 How does that compare to interest in previous models?